centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 Most of these reports have been designed to be perfectly rendered in PDF.
-The space reserved for object names (host, services, groups, categories) in tables or graph legends may sometimes be limited, so please remember to define objects' names accordingly.
+The space reserved for object names (host, services, groups, categories) in tables or graph legends may sometimes be limited, so please remember to define object names accordingly.

 Directly access the area you want to have a look at: